Boat builders build, repair, and sometimes design boats and their interiors. This can include furnishings, engines, electrics and plumbing.

 - New Zealand Certificate in Trailer Boat Rigging (Level 4)

-There are no specific secondary education requirements for this job, but NCEA Level 1 is recommended.
-Useful subjects include construction and mechanical technologies, design and visual communication, mathematics and physics.
+There are no specific secondary education requirements for this job.
+Construction and mechanical technologies, design and visual communication, maths and physics at NCEA Level 1 are useful.

 Boat builders need to be: